Jacinth091/Jacinth091/README.md

 - 👋 Hi, I’m @Jacinth091
 - 👨‍🎓 I'm currently an IT freshman in College
-- 👀 I’m interested in Fullstack Web dev, GameDev, and Software Engineer
+- 👀 I’m interested in GameDev, and Software Engineer
-- 🌱 I’m currently learning HTML, CSS, and C
+- 🌱 I’m currently learning Java
 - 📚 I'm currently aiming to learn JS, C++, PHP, Python and etc
 - 💞️ I’m looking to collaborate soon
 - 📫 How to reach me ...